Robert E. McNair Research Grant

 - Whether the applicant’s work is designed to enhance the quality of life in the Pee Dee.

-Grant recipients will be notified in early March.
+Grant recipients will be notified in March.